pramsey/crunchyblog/faster-indexes/index.md

 The level one nodes are definitely better, but it's hard to see how much better the level two nodes are until you zoom in.

-Here's the sorted level one nodes.
+Here's the level one nodes from sorted input.

 ![](img/idx_sorted_gevel_zoom.jpg)

-And here's the random level one nodes.
+And here's the level one nodes from randomized input.

 ![](img/idx_random_gevel_zoom.jpg)